 Political Science and Foreign PolicyWhat is the role of social-scientific theory and evidence in foreign policy design?
 How can political scientists produce knowledge that is useful to foreign policy practitioners?
 How should we train practitioners to make evidence-based foreign policy?

-Foreign Policy Evaluation: Challenges — and Solutions — to the Causal Identification of Foreign Policy Effects [Full abstract] [Working draft available on request]
+Foreign Policy Evaluation: Challenges — and Solutions — to the Causal Identification of Foreign Policy Effects [Working draft available on request]

 Scholars of international relations increasingly engaged in, what is commonly referred to as, program or policy evaluation.
-Leveraging experimental and quasi-experimental tools for causal identification, this research seeks to understand the effect that some policy intervention has on outcomes of interest.
-This paper argues that the study of foreign policy effects requires special care because typical features of international relations are likely to violate all of the assumptions necessary for observational analyses of foreign policy effects to have a causal interpretation.
-I show that these problems threaten all sorts of findings in the literature and propose research designs to mitigate identification problems.
+Leveraging quasi-experimental tools for causal identification, this research seeks to understand the effect that some policy intervention has on outcomes of interest.
+This paper argues that the study of foreign policy effects requires special care because typical features of foreign policy are likely to make it so that observational analyses violate all three of the assumptions necessary for group comparisons to have a causal interpretation: unconfoundedness, non-interference and uniform treatment.
+The problem arises because foreign policy responses generally combine multiple instruments of statecraft into strategies that are designed for the specific circumstances that states confront and because actors in international relations learn from and adapt their behavior in response to past policy implementations.
+I show that these problems threaten many findings in the literature and propose data and research-design solutions to mitigate identification problems.
 (Status: Expect to submit for publication in Fall 2019)

-Can Political Science be Policy Relevant?
-[Full abstract] [Working draft available on request]
+A Gully or a Gap?
+Can Quantitative IR Research Ever Be Policy Relevant?
+[Working draft available on request]

 Many of us study international relations because we hope to improve our country's foreign policy or to make some positive impact on the world.
 And yet, the gap between the study of international relations and the practice of foreign policy seems as wide as ever.
 This paper offers one reason: political scientists are simply not producing the sorts of information that policymakers need.
-Average treatment effects are of little use because foreign policymakers generally have the luxury of personalizing specific policy responses to each of the situations they confront.
-Bridging the gap requires that academics ask the sorts of questions that policymakers need answered and design their research to provide answers appropriate to the personalized context of foreign policymaking.
+Average treatment effects -- the finding that comes out of most policy evaluation -- are of little use to foreign policymakers, who generally have the luxury of personalizing specific policy responses to each of the situations they confront.
+While average treatment effects tell us about the overall effect of a treatment on a group as a whole -- information that is useful when policymakers must implement a single policy over many units -- they tell us nothing about the likely effect of a treatment on a specific unit.
+In the context of personalized policymaking, average treatment effects do not provide foreign policymakers with the information that they need.
+Bridging the gap, then, requires that academics ask the sorts of questions that policymakers need answered and design their research to provide answers appropriate to the personalized context of foreign policymaking.
 (Status: Expect to submit for publication in Fall 2019)

 Evidence-Based Foreign Policy Design